thiagozf/rimo/README.md

 <br />

 <div align="center"><strong>Build rich data models with Rimo!</strong></div>
-<div align="center">Rimo is an extensible set of functions that helps you to build rich domain data models through composition.</div>
+<div align="center">Rimo is an extensible set of utilities that helps you to build rich domain data models.</div>

 <br />